TZstatsADS/Fall2016-proj3-grp8/README.md

 Shujin Cao
-- Train SVM model based on SIFT
+- Train SVM, random forest, and model based on SIFT/SURF
+- Extract SIFT/SURF features
 - Test the baseline model and advance model

 Ying Zhu:
 - Train SVM model based on SIFT
-- Determine the baseline model by tuning parameter
+- Determine the baseline model and advanced model by tuning parameter
 - Test the baseline model and advance model
 - Prepare for presentation